Carz-il/django-dfp/README.md

 -------------------------------

 1. Install the package
-2. Add the app to your settings
+2. Add the app to your settings.py and your google DFP id:

 ```python
 INSTALLED_APPS = (